art4711/unpredictable/README.md

 ## API ##

+Currently there are three APIs provided:

-Currently the only API provided is a math/rand.Source which we can get by calling `unpredictable.NewMathRandSource()`.
+ * A math/rand.Source which we can get by calling `unpredictable.NewMathRandSource()`.
 It provides the interface that math/rand expects, but the Seed() function causes a panic, since we want to provide unpredictable numbers, not random.

-I want to do some thinking and preferably have some heavy user before I start inventing an API.
-Maybe plugging it into math/rand is all the API we need.
+ * An `io.Reader` which we can get by calling `unpredictable.NewReader()`

+ * `unpredictable.Read()` which is like a normal `io.Reader`.
+This is goroutine safe.

 ## Correctness ##